 Which Law Can Help My Child the Most?
 Many childhood cancer survivors qualify for intervention or adaptations under one of these laws.
 Some children require assistance only during active treatment, while others may need help for years beyond treatment.
-The table on the next page (see page 10) compares IDEA and Section 504.
+The table on the next page (see page 13) compares provisions of the ADA, IDEA, and Section 504 of the Rehabilitation Act.
 With IDEA, most students are eligible under the "other health impairment" category.
 If a child is eligible for IDEA, the tool used to implement the law is an Individualized Education Plan (IEP).

 If the child does not meet IDEA eligibility, Section 504 accommodations could be considered.
-Under Section 504, the child qualifies if he or she has a record of impairment that substantially limits one or more major life activities, such as learning, walking, or climbing stairs.
+Under Section 504, the child qualifies if they have a record of impairment that substantially limits one or more major life activities, such as learning, walking or climbing stairs.
 Most children who have or had cancer meet one or more of these criteria.
 To find out which approach is best for your child, work closely with your child's medical team and school staff.